 Varese is known to be flourishing in the mechanical and electromechanical industry and textile (mainly footwear) industry and the city is the perfect day trip from Milan.

-One thing you can’t miss when visiting Varese are the various parks and gardens, giving the city the name of “The Garden City”.
+One thing you can’t miss when visiting Varese is the various parks and gardens, giving the city the name of “The Garden City”.

 Palazzo Estense, often described as Milan’s little Versailles, was built in the 18th-century for Francesco III d’Este, the Duke of Modena.